 by Luoke, United States

-A Talk Sparked by Whether One Can Be Saved if Not Baptized
+A Talk Sparked by Whether One Can if Not Baptized

 I thought the thing was over.
 Unexpectedly, they argued with each other again about this subject at supper.
 Seeing they were at loggerheads with each other, I started to wonder: Isn’t there an answer to this question?
 It seems that both points of view are reasonable.
 So how on earth does the Lord view baptism?
 With this question, I began to search the Internet for the information on it.